JRHB314/VBCS-Integration/README.md

   <h3> Add HTML/CSS </h3>

   Now that our database has been set up, we'll need to connect it to VBCS.
 We'll be using this database information to populate one of our pages with images and descriptions of books, so the first thing we need to do is to come up with a layout of how we want our page to look.
-For this lab, we'll format the page with a left-side column to display book images and a right-side column to display the book information.
+For this lab, we'll format the page with a left-side column to display book images and a right-side column to display the book information.<br>

   Let's create this layout by adding the HTML structure to our existing page.
 Navigate to the `Code` view of the page, and copy and paste this HTML code and add it at the very end:<br>

   ```
   <div class="row">